DAP2022/DataScienceTrainingCurriculum/readme.md

 Materials for these courses can be found on this GitHub!

-In the fall of 2026, we will begin:
+In the fall of 2026, we will:
 ---------------
+**Begin:**
-- a **Lunch & Learn** series that will include a variety of lectures, and activities to develop hands-on intuition about Ai
+- a **Lunch & Learn** series that will include a variety of lectures, and activities to develop hands-on intuition about Ai;
 - a **monthly book club** all about Ai.

+**Continue (year 3)**
+- post an application (Anticipated: October) for the **2027 Data Science Training Fellows**.

-Syllabuses for both of these new activities will be found on this Github in mid-September.
+Syllabuses for these activities will be found on this Github in mid-September.